 Total health is arguably the single most important concept for you to understand and adopt if you wish to live a happy and deeply fulfilling life.
 This health article examines what is meant by total health and why it is especially important for us in today’s highly demanding environment.
-We examine how the concept of the mind-body link is inextricably interwoven in total health, and how even ‘western’ modern medicine is now building upon its foundations and sometimes actually becoming the primary protagonist of the mind body link.
+We examine how the concept of the mind-body link is inextricably interwoven in total health, and how even ‘western’ modern medicine is now building upon its foundations and sometimes actually becoming the primary protagonist of the mind-body link.
 A great example of this is the placebo effect and how this is becoming far more acknowledged in ‘modern’ medical trials of pharmaceuticals than in studies of ‘traditional’ alternative health supplements.
-Here at Tools for Health and Wellness we are not only interest in writing fascinating healh articles, but also in maintaining a practical self-help wellness component to our health and wellness blog.
+Here at Tools for Health and Wellness, we are not only interested in writing fascinating health articles, but also in maintaining a practical self-help wellness component to our health and wellness blog.
 Therefore, we also list vital health and wellness components in total health, and begin to steer the reader towards a practical application of total health in the form of adopting a healthy lifestyle program and practical implementation of a health care plan.

 The concept of total health is absolutely crucial to your health and happiness.
 This is especially true in today’s society.

 This article explores what total health really means, as well as how it is built upon the foundation of the mind-body link.
 It explores 10 components of health, and also reminds you how and why you are responsible for your own health and wellness.
 We explore how there has been a strong blurring between the once iron curtain of ‘western’ and ‘eastern’ (alternative) medicine, often without the practitioners themselves even recognising this.
 As an example of this we take a quick look at a few of the ironies mired in the use of medical pharmaceuticals versus ‘natural’ supplements, and also take a brief look at the placebo effect.

 Total health means slightly different things to different people, but the core concepts are ultimately the same.